ccallawa/alyvix_doc/test_case_building/designer_options.rst

    In Designer, for the Rectangle object type:

    * FM:  It's not clear what's the (operational) difference between a Button, Box and Window.
-     We'll need to explain it.
+     We'll need to explain it.  **A:  Box resizable one direction, window another.
+Try it out.**